 - Mailparser will analyse the emails and present a set of suggested rules.
 You can accept these suggestions as a starting point by clicking OK, start with this, then make changes and additional rules later.

 - Rules can be deleted, duplicated or edited by viewing the Mailparser inbox and clicking Rules from the side menu.
-Editing/adding rules allows you manually define text filters and regions of the email body.
+Editing/adding rules allows you to manually define text filters and regions of the email body.

 Setting up integrations

 Integrations > Add new integration > Generic Webhook

 - Give it a name and select the payload method to JSON

 - The Target URL field will have the following format:

 (replace servername with the first part of your Uptick server address)

 - Under the advanced options set the following:

 HTTP Verb POST Repeating Data Behaviour One request per email Data structure Custom - provide your own template Structure template Add the Uptick task fields to be mapped against the rules set up in Mailparser Additional Headers

 An authorisation key is placed here.
 To generate the key: